erikyo/b8/doc/readme.rst

 The configuration is passed as arrays when instantiating a new b8 object.
 Four arrays can be passed to b8.
 One containing b8's base configuration, one for the storage backend, one for the lexer and one for the degenerator. |br|
 You can have a look at ``example/index.php`` to see how this can be done. `Using b8 in your scripts`_ also shows example code showing how b8 can be included in a PHP script.

 Not all values have to be set.
 When some values are missing, the default ones will be used.
 If you do use the default settings, you don't have to pass them to b8.
-But of course, if you want to set something in e. g. the fourth config array, but not in the third, you will have to pass an empty ``array()`` as third parameter anyway.
+But of course, if you want to set something in e. g. the fourth config array, but not in the third, you will have to pass an empty ``array()`` or ``[]`` as third parameter anyway.

 b8's base configuration
 -----------------------

 All these values can be set in the "config_b8" array (the first parameter) passed to b8.
-The name of the array doesn't matter (of course), it just has to be the first argument.

 These are some basic settings telling b8 which backend classes to use:

     **storage**
         This defines which storage backend will be used to save b8's wordlist.
-Currently, three databases are supported: `Berkeley DB <http://oracle.com/technetwork/products/berkeleydb/downloads/index.html>`_ (``dba``), `MySQL <http://mysql.com/>`_ (``mysql`` and ``mysqli``) and `PostgreSQL <http://postgresql.org/>`_ (``postgresql``).
-An experimental backend for `SQLite <http://sqlite.org/>`_ resides in SVN trunk but has not reached release quality yet.
-The default is ``dba`` (string).

-        *dba (Berkeley DB)*
+It's the name of the class in the ``b8\storage`` namespace. b8 comes with two example backends, the default setting is ``dba`` (string).
+It should be quite easy to add a custom backend.
+Simply create a class fitting your needs that extends ``b8\storage\storage_base`` and implements it's abstract functions.

+        *dba*
-            This has been the original backend for the filter.
+            This one uses a `Berkeley DB <http://oracle.com/technetwork/products/berkeleydb/downloads/index.html>`_, the original storing approach of the filter.
 All content is saved in a single file, you don't need special user rights or a database server.
-Probably a good choice, as this is very performant and fits exactly to b8's needs. |br|
+Most probably a good choice, as this is very performant and fits exactly to b8's needs. |br|
             If you don't know whether your server's PHP installation supports Berkeley DB, simply run the script ``install/setup_berkeleydb.php``.
 If it shows a Berkeley DB handler, you can use this backend.

-        *mysqli (MySQL)*
-            The MySQL relational database system is used very widely on the web and can also be used for storing b8's wordlist.
-This backend needs of course a running and accessable MySQL server and database.
-The backend uses the mysqli\_* PHP functions to interact with the database.

-        *mysql (MySQL)*
-            This is the original MySQL backend using the legacy mysql\_* PHP functions.
-PHP encourages users to use the newer mysqli\_* functions.
-The functions used by this backend have been removed in PHP 7.0.0, so eventually, this backend will also be removed from b8.

-        *postgresql (PostgreSQL)*
-            A PostgreSQL schema with one table can also be used for storing b8's wordlist.
-This backend needs of course a running and accessable PostgreSQL server and database. |br|
-            Communication with the DB server is done via PDO, so you need PHP >= 5.1 compiled with ``--with-pdo-pgsql`` to use this backend.

-        See `Configuration of the storage backend`_ for the settings of the chosen backend.
+        *mysql*
+            An example implementation using a `MySQL <http://mysql.com/>`_ table to store the wordlist.

     **lexer**
         The lexer class to be used.
-Defaults to ``default`` (string). |br|
+Defaults to ``standard`` (string). |br|
         At the moment, only one lexer exists, so you probably don't want to change this unless you have written your own lexer.

     **degenerator**
         The degenerator class to be used.
 See `How does it work?`_ and [#betterbayesian]_ if you're interested in what "degeneration" is.
-Defaults to ``default`` (string). |br|
+Defaults to ``standard`` (string). |br|
         At the moment, only one degenerator exists, so you probably don't want to change this unless you have written your own degenerator.

 The following settings influence the mathematical internals of b8.
 If you want to experiment, feel free to play around with them; but be warned: wrong settings of these values will result in poor performance or could even "short-circuit" the filter.
 Leave these values as they are unless you know what you are doing.